-The question is, how does this beverage travel from plant to our eagerly awaiting tea pots?
+The question is, how does it travel to our eagerly awaiting tea pots?

 This is the Journey of Tea…